Check repository integrity

 git remote set-head origin --auto

-# Clean up stale remote references
+# Clean up stale remote-tracking references

 mv .git .git.backup

-# Reinitialize the repository
+# Reinitialize and reconnect the remote

 git init